 I am proposing precision agriculture by using a drone sprayer system to control the beetle from overhead using 70% less pesticides, decreasing chemical drift and evaporation with greater adherence of chemicals to leaves and beetles on vines.

 I believe production can be increased by 150-200% through better control of the beetle using aerial spraying.

 The objective is to lessen pesticide usage to control the Japanese beetle which in turn will do less environmental damage to soil, water, animal and human life.

 The speed of the drone, the spray amount, the drone altitude and the ratio of pesticide to water mixture will be controlled.
 Drone use will speed up spraying the 12 acres, which will lessen the health risk from chemicals on the sprayer operator along with less pesticide drift by using 90% less liquid.

-Another objective is to reduce the vine canopy beetle damage to caused by the Japanese beetle in order to increase production.
+Another objective is to reduce the vine canopy beetle damage caused by the Japanese beetle in order to increase production.